Zingle/rest-api-documentation/README.md

 For API support, please email api.support@zingle.me.

 ## Authentication

+### Basic Authentication
 Access to the API is granted by providing your username and password using HTTP basic authentication.
 The username and password used, is the same username and password you use to access the Zingle web interface.

 ```no-highlight
 GET https://api.zingle.me/v1/